Our History

 SQSH’s work addresses these disparities by empowering queer St. Louisans to:

-Offer each other a safe, identity-affirming outlet to process our daily barriers to wellbeing, heal from everyday injustices, and improve our mental health.
-Unlike traditional hotlines, SQSH offers a range of emotional support services, empowering callers to reach out beyond crisis.
+Offer peers a caring, identity-affirming outlet to process our daily barriers to wellbeing, heal from everyday injustices, and improve our mental health.
+Unlike traditional hotlines, SQSH offers a range of support services outside of crisis intervention.

-Strengthen our community’s connection to vetted resources trusted by local queer-led groups, thus improving LGBTQIA+ individuals’ access to health/well-being.
-Unlike national hotlines, our local helpline is familiar with LGBTQIA-competent, St. Louis-specific services.
+Strengthen our community’s connection to vetted resources trusted by local queer-led groups, to improve LGBTQIA+ St. Louisans’ access to health and well-being.
+Unlike national hotlines, our local network is intimately familiar with culturally competent, St. Louis-specific services.

-Amplify our voice in local social/political systems by using aggregated call data to identify community needs and advocate for LGBTQIA-centered changes in culture/policy/services.
+Amplify our voice in local social and political systems – by using data and stories to identify community needs and advocate for changes in culture, policies, and services that would improve the lives of queer St. Louisans.

 How was SQSH founded?

-Before SQSH, no queer-specific helpline (or healing justice organization) had existed in St. Louis since the 1980s.
-We – a group of dedicated queer St. Louisans – founded SQSH on June 1, 2019, after a community needs assessment demonstrated that the St. Louis LGBTQIA+ community faces increased rates of violence, discrimination, substance use, and insecurity in employment and housing; disparities in medical, mental, and sexual health; and barriers to accessing the identity-affirming resources needed to meet those needs.
+Before SQSH, no queer-focused helpline, peer support network, or healing justice organization had existed in St. Louis since the 1980s.
+We – a group of dedicated queer St. Louisans – founded SQSH on June 1, 2019, after a community needs assessment demonstrated that the St. Louis LGBTQIA+ community faces heightened rates of violence, discrimination, substance use, and insecurity in employment and housing; disparities in medical, mental, and sexual health; and barriers to accessing the identity-affirming resources needed to meet those needs.

-Drawing on identity-based peer support models, we developed a 50-hour peer counseling training curriculum using survivor support experience and an LGBTQIA-focused lens.
+Drawing on identity-based peer support models, we developed a 50-hour peer counseling training curriculum using our experience running a sexual assault hotline and applying an LGBTQIA-focused lens.
 We recruited volunteers from all over St. Louis and graduated our first training class in August 2019.
-We held a Launch Party to celebrate with our community; over 100 attended.
+We held a Launch Party to celebrate with our community – over 100 people attended.

-Since then, SQSH grew our local presence and built deep relationships with the local community.
+Since then, SQSH has grown our local presence and built deep relationships with the local community.
 Our peer counselors have supported community members in many ways, including de-escalating shelter residents experiencing panic attacks, providing space for queer activists to feel heard, facilitating healing for victims of sexual abuse, and more.

-In 2020, we filmed a Community Video highlighting queer St. Louisans’ daily struggles.
+In 2020, we filmed a Community Video to highlight queer St. Louisans’ daily struggles.
 Amidst the pandemic, we expanded our hours and offered peer counseling appointments.
-With STL Mutual Aid, we started the Mutual Aid hotline, providing assistance to St. Louisans hard-hit by COVID-19.
-In our 2020 Winter Campaign, we raised $9760.59 – an 840% increase from our previous fundraiser in 2019.
+In partnership with STL Mutual Aid, we started the Mutual Aid hotline, providing assistance to St. Louisans hard-hit by COVID-19.
+In our 2020 Winter Campaign, we raised $9,760.59 – an 840% increase from our previous fundraiser in 2019.

 In 2021, we partnered with the St. Louis Civil Rights Enforcement Agency to advocate for LGBTQIA+ needs among local shelters using data from our housing-related calls.

-Since founding, SQSH has taken 330+ calls (200+ hours of support), trained 65 peer counselors, and provided 90+ hours of training on LGBTQIA+ mental health.
+Since founding, SQSH has taken 330+ calls, offered 200+ hours of support, trained 65 peer counselors, and provided 90+ hours of training on topics that impact the St. Louis LGBTQIA+ community.